sgatade/docker-mongo-db/README.md

 1. You can create and assign multiple *role*s to multiple *db*s
 2. You can choose to use a plaintext password instead of a password prompt (but its less secure!)

-## Restart the container
+## 6. Restart the container

+a.
 Exit the mongo docker container

     exit

+b.
 Shutdown the containers

     docker-compose down

+c.
 Edit the *docker-compose.yml*, add *--auth* to the the *command:* section to start mongo with autorisation.
 The *command:* should look like this now...

     command: mongod --port 27072 --auth

+d.
 Save and exit the editor (*wq! if using vi*)

+e.
 Start the containers again...

     docker-compose up

-You can now access the mongo db container using the username and password created above.
+**You can now access the mongo db container using the username and password created above.**